 The dose of Tresiba insulin and Lantus insulin is the same so changing from Lantus is simple.
 The very long action of Tresiba means that it takes 5 days for a new dose to settle (compared to 3 days with Lantus).

 Tresiba can be combined with rapid acting Novorapid (Novolog) in a 70%/30% ratio.
-This insulin is called Ryzodeg insulin (to lean more go to the Ryzodeg page).
+This insulin is called Ryzodeg insulin (to learn more go to the Ryzodeg page).

 The simple answer is yes mostly they are.
-The evidence for this however is based on studies with only a small number of people so it might be that we will discover in time that there are some differences.
+Optisulin is made by Sanofi who make Lantus insulin.
+It is exactly the same insulin and is a rebranding to compete with other generic insulins being sold at lower prices (Think of expensive clothing brands sold at factory outlets, same brand made in same factories but lower prices).
+The evidence for other generics, however, is based on studies with only a small number of people so it might be that we will discover in time that there are some differences with Basiglar, Abasaglar and Semglee.
 For this reason these insulins are called biosimiliar rather than bioidentical.